helgabuchhausel/RPi-project/README.md

 # RPi-project
- pong with rapsberry pi and mqqt
+Simplistic implementation of the classic pong game as a RPi-project with the help of Tkinter and MQTT